-The Best Degrowth Books - Recommendations from IDN Volunteers We asked you to share your favourite books on Degrowth
+The Best Degrowth Books - Recommendations from our Members

 Many people in the degrowth space got involved after exposure to a particular book.
 And whilst everyone will have a different journey towards degrowth and post-growth worlds, we wanted to share some thoughts on what are the best degrowth books out there.